openpipelines-bio/qc_report_generator/README.md

 # incubator-ingestion-qc

 This is a project to visualize the ingestion qc data.
+Currently, 2 types of data are supported:
+- Single-cell
+- Xenium

 ## Usage